 Financial aid helps students and their families pay for college.
 This financial assistance covers various educational expenses that my include tuition and fees, books and supplies, and transportation.
-Take a look at the menu on the left for all the details and options.
+Ready to start the process?
+See instructions here.

 To get financial aid help 24 hours a day, 7 days a week, 365 days a year!